Heterogeneous Multi-agent Zero-Shot Coordination by Coevolution: Related work

 \subsection{Zero-Shot Coordination}

-The ZSC problem aims to train agents (representing AI) that can coordinate well with novel partners (representing humans).
-It can be modeled as a multi-agent Markov decision process~\citep{boutilier1996planning}, $<\mathcal N, \mathcal S, {\mathcal A}, P, R>$, where $\mathcal N$ is the set of agents and partners, $\mathcal S$ is the state space, ${\mathcal A}$ is the joint-action space, $P$ and $R$ stand for the transition function and reward function, respectively.
-The shared objective is to maximize the expected cumulative reward, $\mathbb E_{\tau \sim \pi} [\sum_t R(s_t, \boldsymbol a_t)]$, where $\tau$ is the trajectory, $\pi$ is the policy, $s_t$ is the state at step $t$, and $\boldsymbol a_t$ is the joint-action of agents and partners.

-As a common approach in competitive MARL, self-play (SP)~\citep{sp, sp2} has been used to solve the two-player ZSC problem.
-However, the agent in self-play is only paired with a copy of itself, making it hard to generalize well to novel partners~\citep{overcooked,ZSC}.
-Population play (PP)~\citep{pp} maintains a population of agents that interact with each other.
-As there is no explicit strategy to maintain diversity, PP produces agents similar to self-play, still failing to generate robust agents for novel partners~\citep{fcp}.

-Recently, several specific methods have been proposed for ZSC, and the key idea is to expose the agents to diverse partners during the training process~\citep{TrajeDi,fcp,MEP}.
-Trajectory Diversity (TrajeDi)~\citep{TrajeDi} is the first to apply diversity to solve the ZSC problem, which trains a diverse population of partners with a common best-response agent.
-The population of partners and the best-response agent are updated iteratively by TrajeDi.
-Different from this, the Fictitious Co-Play (FCP)~\citep{fcp} and Maximum Entropy Population-based training (MEP)~\citep{MEP} methods first generate a diverse population of partners, and then train a robust agent to coordinate well with these partners.
-FCP~\citep{fcp} initializes several self-play partners with different random seeds, and periodically saves their ``checkpoints" during the training process, to obtain the diverse population of partners.
-In MEP~\citep{MEP}, the population of self-play partners is trained by optimizing a weighted sum of reward and diversity directly.
-All these methods can actually be viewed as employing population-based self-play.
+One of the key idea for ZSC is to expose the agents to diverse partners during the training process~\cite{TrajeDi,fcp,MEP}.
+Trajectory Diversity (TrajeDi)~\cite{TrajeDi} is the first to apply diversity to solve the ZSC problem, which trains a diverse population of partners with a common best-response agent.
+Different from this, the Fictitious Co-Play (FCP)~\cite{fcp} and Maximum Entropy Population-based training (MEP)~\cite{MEP} methods first generate a diverse population of partners, and then train a robust agent to coordinate well with these partners.